-As most of these charges have been previously approved and/or remain static, and the fact that other charges are limited in demand there is a minimal benefit for the Medium Term Financial Plan (MTFP) of £1,600 in 2022/2023, rising to £107,700 in 2026/2027, as a result of the amendments to fees proposed within this report, and the projected demand for services.
+As most of these charges have been previously approved and/or remain static, and the fact that other charges are limited in demand there is a minimal benefit for the Medium Term Financial Plan (MTFP).

+There is an increase in income of £20.7k in 2022/2023, rising to £154.8k in 2026/2027 because of the amendments to fees proposed within this report, and the projected demand for services.

-Where inflation has been applied to fees and charges at 3.9% in 2021/22 (June 2021 RPI), it is proposed that inflation is assumed to be 2% for future year budgets within the MTFP.
+Where inflation has been applied to fees and charges at 3.9% in 2021/2022 (June 2021 RPI), it is proposed that inflation is assumed to be 2% for future year budgets within the MTFP.